HubSpot vs Freshsales for Small Business 2026: Which CRM Actually Delivers ROI?

 | Enterprise | ~$59/user/month | Custom modules, advanced forecasting |

-At $9/user/month to start, Freshsales' Growth plan is genuinely hard to argue with.
-A 5-person team pays $45/month total.
-The Pro plan at $39/user gives you most features a small business will ever need — and compare that to HubSpot's equivalent tier at roughly 2.5x the cost.
-The math just isn't close.
+At $9/user/month to start, Freshsales' Growth plan is honestly hard to argue with.
+A 5-person team pays $45/month.
+The Pro plan at $39/user delivers most features any small business will ever need — compare that to HubSpot's equivalent at roughly 2.5x the cost.
+The math just doesn't compete.

 Best For

-Sales-driven small businesses, startups watching burn rate, teams that rely heavily on phone and WhatsApp outreach, and businesses already using other Freshworks tools.
+Sales-driven small businesses, startups watching burn rate carefully, teams that rely heavily on phone and WhatsApp outreach, and anyone already using other Freshworks products.

 Feature-by-Feature Breakdown